Dessia-tech/volmdlr/doc/source/how-tos.rst

 ==========================

 A Hyperbola in defined by three arguments: a frame (2D or 3D), a semi major axis and a semi minor axis.
+For more details on Hyperbolas, you can search for the corresponding class in :ref:`curves`:.

 .. grid:: 1